erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 ### Soft-skills

 Software development has a large collaborative component.
-Soft-skills like interviewing, resume tuning, mentoring, reviewing code, etc, are extremely important, but not formally covered by a standard CS curriculum.
-A regular meeting devoted to this enables students to develop these skills and helps scale administrators' time by allowing indeustry representatives to drop in with minimum coordination.
+Soft-skills like interviewing, resume tuning, mentoring, reviewing code, etc are extremely important, but not formally covered by a standard CS curriculum.
+A regular meeting devoted to this enables students to develop these skills and helps scale administrators' time by allowing industry representatives to drop in with minimum coordination.
 [CSUMB's ABCs](https://csumb.edu/scd/academic-support-services) is a great example.
 ### Internship symposium

 Accelerate cultural normalization by hosting a showcase at the end of the summer intern season in which interns can share their experiences with other students.
 [CSUMB's 2017 CS internship symposium](https://twitter.com/erikeldridge/status/901681673066053632) was a great example: each intern presents a very brief overview to the whole group in a "firehose" format, an industry representative presents a keynote and then the group breaks into a poster session.